See information and contact details of Discovering and Documenting England’s Lost Jews staff below.

 Polly Rodgers is a creative practitioner specialising in oral history, community storytelling, content curation and community engagement.
 She has extensive experience working on HLF funded projects as a researcher, interviewer, project manager, producer and curator.
 Polly’s participatory approach breaks down distinctions between storyteller and audience, to democratise our shared history.

 Del Taylor is an artist who delivers collaborative, cross-art form projects with a range of participants, both in the UK and internationally.
 Her work merges elements of multiple art forms including performance, puppetry, visual art, design and site specific response, to co-create exhibitions, installations and performances.
-She is currently an associate artist with Studio 3 Arts, and also works with Polka Theatre, the Barbican, the National Theatre and he Change Collective.
+She is leading on Education for Discovering and Documenting England’s Lost Jews, and currently an associate artist with Studio 3 Arts, and also works with Polka Theatre, the Barbican, the National Theatre and the Change Collective.